sunshine055/reduce_disinformation/README.md

 <i>Holding Companies Accountable For Their Indirect And Direct Financing Of Deadly Disinformation</i>

-This page is maintained by activists seeking to reduce corporate financing of deadly disinformation. work-in-progress, first set up in November of 2021
+This page is maintained by activists seeking to reduce corporate financing of deadly disinformation. <br>
+work-in-progress, first set up in November of 2021

 1. Intro<br>